sylk80/Berlin_clock_solo/docs/NOTES.md

 :heavy_plus_sign: Boundaries

 - Should accept input
-- Input should be eight lenght
+- Input should be eight length
 - Output should be string
 - Output should contain only O, R,Y
-- Putpit should have 5 rows
+- Output should have 5 rows